Magnify-Cash/magnify-monorepo/README.md

 - If you close the hardhat chain process, ensure to restart the `graph-node` script as well.

-- For the scripts to work correctly, ensure that both this repo and the graph-node repo are present in the same directory.
+- For the scripts to work correctly, ensure that both this repo and the graph-node repo are present in the same parent directory.

 ### Running Tests